 Even though you can use your bank card to earn points, there are more restrictions.
 You won’t earn as many PC points for each purchase, and each purchase has to be made at a participating store in order for you to get the points.

 On the other hand, if you use the PC Financial MasterCard to earn your PC points, you get double the points for each dollar spent.
 On top of that, you can earn points no matter where you shop, or what you spend your money on.
-You can rack up the points much faster with the MasterCard.
+You can rack up the points much faster with the MasterCard, and you can do it without restriction.

 However, if you decide to use the credit card to earn your PC points, you will need to make sure that you have a spending plan in place.
 Paying the interest on a carried balance can offset the value of the rewards you earn.
 It doesn’t do you much good to get $20 in free groceries if you pay $50 in interest.